New Zealand Informatics Competition

 We suggest that schools have at least a basic text editor (such as Gedit or Notepad++).
 The compiler may vary depending on the language, but for C++, gcc/g++ is suggested as this is what is used for judging.
 For Windows, Dev-C++ is a light-weight fully featured editor/IDE and compiler that is probably the easiest to install.
 It is also much easier to use as new users have trouble setting up projects in Visual Studio or Eclipse.

 For power users, we suggest that the compiler be made available on the command line.
 This is already the case with Linux operating systems.
 For Windows, for which cmd.exe lacks many features and is difficult to use, MinGW (including a port of GCC) is recommended along with MSYS as a command-line interface.
 Cygwin is not recommended because it may be too slow.
+The compile command used by the online judging software is displayed on the results page after submitting a solution.

 Documentation and other material during the contest